Back in 2021, Apple introduced a powerful feature with iOS 15 called in-app events.

 Google Play Store

 Google allows you to pick among 5 different types of promotional content (events, major updates, offers, crossovers, or pre-registration announcements) to increase engagement with your users.
-However, you have to know your target market well enough to strategically decide which type of event you’ll launch and the frequency of these launches.

 Unlike in-app events, there is no maximum limit to the number of promotional content an app can run at once on Google Play.